kaiban-ai/kaibanjs-docs/docs/core-concepts/06-Observability and Monitoring.md

 ---
 title: Observability and Monitoring
-description: Built into AgenticJS, the observability features enable you to track every state change with detailed stats and logs, ensuring full transparency and control.
+description: Built into KaibanJS, the observability features enable you to track every state change with detailed stats and logs, ensuring full transparency and control.
 This functionality provides real-time insights into token usage, operational costs, and state changes, enhancing system reliability and enabling informed decision-making through comprehensive data visibility.
 ---

 ### Introduction to Observability and Monitoring
-> Observability in AgenticJS is foundational, ensuring clarity and explainability not just for developers but for everyone interacting with AI systems.
+> Observability in KaibanJS is foundational, ensuring clarity and explainability not just for developers but for everyone interacting with AI systems.
 This feature extends beyond technical oversight; it is integral to building trust and transparency across all user interactions.
-By implementing a robust state management system, AgenticJS tracks every state change within the application, reflecting the principles of Flux where the state flows in one direction—predictable and transparent.
+By implementing a robust state management system, KaibanJS tracks every state change within the application, reflecting the principles of Flux where the state flows in one direction—predictable and transparent.

 #### The workflowLogs Array